libgdx/libgdx.github.io/wiki/file-handling.md

   * List files and directories
   * Check whether a file/directory exists

-Before we can dive into that aspect of Libgdx, we have to first review the different notions of filesystems for all supported platforms.
+Before diving into the specifics of libGDX's file handling, users should be aware of certain differences between the filesystems for all supported platforms:

 ## Platform Filesystems ##
-Here we review the filesystem paradigms of the platforms libGDX supports

 ### Desktop (Windows, Linux, Mac OS X, Headless) ###
 On a desktop OS, the filesystem is one big chunk of memory.
 Files can be referenced with paths relative to the current working directory (the directory the application was executed in) or absolute paths.
 Ignoring file permissions, files and directories are usually readable and writable by all applications.

 ### Android
 On Android the situation is a little bit more complex.
 Files can be stored inside the application's [APK](http://en.wikipedia.org/wiki/APK_(file_format)) either as resources or as assets.
 These files are read-only. libGDX only uses the [assets mechanism](http://developer.android.com/reference/android/content/res/AssetManager.html), as it provides raw access to the byte streams and more closely resembles a traditional filesystem.
 [Resources](http://developer.android.com/guide/topics/resources/index.html) better lend themselves to normal Android applications but introduce problems when used in games.
 Android manipulates them at load time, e.g. it automatically resizes images.

-Assets are stored in your Android project's `assets` directory and will be packaged with your APK automatically when you deploy your application and are accessible via `Gdx.files.internal`, a read-only directory not to be confused with what the Android documentation refers to as "internal".
+Assets are stored in your project's `assets` directory and will be packaged with your APK automatically when you deploy your application.
+They are accessible via `Gdx.files.internal`, a read-only directory not to be confused with what the Android documentation refers to as "internal".
 No other application on the Android system can access these files.

 Files can also be stored on what the Android documentation refers to as [internal storage](http://developer.android.com/guide/topics/data/data-storage.html#filesInternal) (accessible via `Gdx.files.local` in LibGDX), where they are readable and writable.
 Each installed application has a dedicated internal storage directory.
 This directory is again only accessible by that application.
 One can think of this storage as a private working area for the application.